-Throughout the day fresh fruit platters, cookies and hot drinks are available in the open-plan kitchen and guest lounge, and there’s an honesty bar filled with cold beers and Portuguese wine.
-Most of the Studios have kitchenettes (stove, microwave, fridge, kettle and toaster), and you’re spoilt for choice when it comes to good neighbourhood restaurants and food shops - just ask Luis or Juan for recommendations.
+All of the studios except Natália Correia have a kitchenette with stove, microwave, fridge, kettle and toaster.
+And you’re spoilt for choice when it comes to good neighbourhood restaurants and food shops - just ask Luis for recommendations.

 - Restaurants nearby

-- The Vieira da Silva art museum is just across the square, as is the Water Museum, which hosts cultural events and offers impressive views from the top floor; access to the mighty Aguas Livres aqueduct is included in the visit
+- The Vieira da Silva art museum is just across the square, as is the Water Museum, which hosts cultural events and offers impressive views from the top floor; access to the mighty Mãe d´Água (Mother of Water) Reservoir is included in the visit

 - It’s a 20-minute walk or 15-minute taxi ride to the historic Alfama district, where you’ll find the medieval Castelo de São Jorge, offering stunning vistas over the city